natbox/laserDeburring/readme.md

 # Ray tracing
-`Deburring presetting in an optochemical space without laser by OpenFOAM®`
+`Presetting in an optochemical space without laser by OpenFOAM®`